willmarino/risk-analysis-poc/README.md

 ### Risk Prediction & Explainability - `src/scripts/risk_prediction.py`
 * Run this with `python3 -m src.scripts.risk_prediction`
 * This will import a trained random forest model out of `src/models/random_forest`, and run predictions with it.
-  * Correctness hovers at around 60%, which isn't great
+  * Correctness hovers at around 64%, which isn't great, I go over possible changes in the benchmarks section below
-* At the moment, the explainability function is also called in this script - imported from `src/services/open_ai`, I included a sample of it below.
+* This is a sample of the openai generated input --> output explanation
 ```
 ### Breakdown of the Vector Embedding